durgaprasad-04/Auto-Machine-Learning-Web-App/README.md

 **Installation:**

-**_Clone the repository_**:
+**_Clone the repository_:**
 git clone

 cd Auto Machine learning Web App
-**_Install the required dependencies_**:
+**_Install the required dependencies_:**

 pip install -r requirements.txt
-**_Run the app locally_**:
+**_Run the app locally_:**
 streamlit run app.py

 **Usage**
-**Upload**: Upload your dataset by clicking the "Upload" option in the sidebar.
+**Upload:** Upload your dataset by clicking the "Upload" option in the sidebar.
 Once the dataset is uploaded, you can view it in the main window.

-**Profiling**: Generate an exploratory data analysis report by selecting the "Profiling" option.
+**Profiling:** Generate an exploratory data analysis report by selecting the "Profiling" option.
 The app will create an in-depth analysis of your data, including missing values, correlations, and summary statistics.

-**ML (AutoML)**: Under the "ML" section, you can choose your target variable and let PyCaret handle the rest.
+**ML (AutoML):** Under the "ML" section, you can choose your target variable and let PyCaret handle the rest.
 It will automatically compare models and suggest the best-performing one.

-**Download**: Once the model is trained, you can download the best model and use it in your projects.
+**Download:** Once the model is trained, you can download the best model and use it in your projects.